ITRS-Group/mysql-database-integration/README.md

 * MySQL or MariaDB client installation and environment set-up so that the Netprobe will load SQL-Toolkit
-* Default variables in the include file do not include a password for the user and in the general case all should be overriddenwhen attached to a Managed Entity
+* Default variables in the include file do not include a password for the user and in the general case all should be overridden when attached to a Managed Entity
+* Privileges set for the configured user.
+The minimum set for a default install is specified here, but if the database or configuration has been changed then this must be adjusted accordingly:

+      GRANT PROCESS ON *.* TO `geneos`@`localhost`;
+      GRANT SHOW VIEW ON `geneos_db`.* TO `geneos`@`localhost`;

 ## Variables Used: